Raisa-01/Raisa-01/README.md

 # 👋 Hello there!
 I'm Afia Raisa

-💻 Passionate about programming | Future mobile app developer
+💻 Passionate about programming | Flutter mobile app developer
 🎯 Currently diving into **Flutter** and the world of mobile apps
 🧠 Solid foundation in **C**, actively learning **SQL** and database design
 ⚙️ Love solving problems, debugging, and experimenting with new tools